-Figure 1 depicts a binscatter plot of this regression.
+Note: The figure a binscatter of COGS and revenue growth, residualized by industry time fixed effects.
+The solid line depicts the fitted values from estimating Equation 20.
+The constant markup benchmark (dashed line) is a 45-degree line.
+Source: author's calculations regression.
 Under assumptions 1 and 2, the estimated coefficient of 0.654 is consistent with an elasticity of the markup to firm size of 34.6 percent.
-If markups did not vary at all with firm size, then the regression coefficient would be 1, represented by the red dashed line in figure 1.
-The data are consistent with a lower coefficient, shown by the black line.
+If markups did not vary at all with firm size, then the regression coefficient would be 1, represented by the dashed line in figure 1.
+The data are consistent with a lower coefficient, shown by the solid line.

 The output elasticity assumption.
 A key assumption in this framework is that the output elasticity is the product of a permanent producer component and an industry-time component.
-Under this assumption, fixed effects absorb the output elasticities in the log-difference regression I estimate.
+Under this assumption, fixed effects absorb the output elasticities in the regression I estimate.

-However, if producers' output elasticities vary over time relative to the industry-year mean, then part of the deviation of the regression coefficient from 1 could reflect variation in the output elasticity, rather than the markup.
+However, if producers' output elasticities vary over time relative to the industryyear mean, then part of the deviation of the regression coefficient from 1 could reflect variation in the output elasticity, rather than the markup.
 For example, consider a producer whose markups are constant and who faces no adjustment frictions.
 If its output elasticity declines with relative size, then its variable cost bill will grow by less than one-for-one with revenue.
-So, the estimated coefficient in equation 3.4 could potentially reflect variation in the output elasticity rather than the markup.
+So, the estimated coefficient in equation 20 could potentially reflect variation in the output elasticity rather than the markup.